GatorIncubator/gatorgrouper/README.md

 can be imported via `--preferences preferences.csv`.

-The student data file contains one line for each student, along with a comma-separated list of data points for that student, e.g.:
+The student data file contains one line for each student, along with a comma-separated list of data points for that student.
+For example, a survey asking for name, willingness to be a leader, years of programming experience, and preferred language might yield the following line in the CSV file:
 ```
-Bob,True,1.0,3.2,Python,False
-...
+Bob,True,1.0,Python
 ```

 Supplying these data points allows the user to measure the compatibility between pairs of students, which allows for optimization of the grouping.
 When using the Kernighan-Lin Grouping Method, data points can be